 - To serve, season to taste with additional seasoned salt and arrange on a serving platter.

-For a reduced sodium version, use 2 tbsp. seasoned salt.
+*For a reduced sodium version, use 2 tablespoons seasoned salt.